DoAPandora/Quest-Burn-Marks/README.md

-# #BurnMarksQuest
+# BurnMarksQuest

-#BurnMarksQuest Is A Mod That Adds Burn Marks To Quest
+BurnMarksQuest Is A Mod That Adds Burn Marks To Quest.

 Use `qpm s build` to build
 Same goes for `qpm s copy` and `qpm s qmod`